Marsha Elyn Wright

 What’s your family like?

 My husband writes, too, but he writes music.
-My son Tyler is a film editor in Los Angeles, California.
+My transgender daughter Tai is a film editor in Los Angeles, California.
 We’re cat people.
-Our young cat Skittles has “cat-i-tude”!
+Our sassy cat Skittles has “cat-i-tude”!
 You’ll see her peeking here and there on my website.
 She roams my office swatting papers.
-She likes being my editor!
+She believes she’s my editor.

 What do you do for fun?